Important Trip Information

-3. Your hotel room includes a coffee pot, fridge, etc. All meals are your responsibility and are not covered in the $150 registration fee.
+3. Your hotel room includes a full kitchen.
+This may be a cheaper option of cooking meals in your room than going out to dinner.
+All meals are your responsibility and are not covered in the $150 registration fee.

 5. Finally, please remember that while Ottawa resembles a large US city, while you are in Canada you are a guest and should conduct yourself as such.
 Please observe all local laws, and if you find yourself in a situation which has gotten beyond your control safely remove yourself from the situation.